 The municipality is embarking on various LED projects with the aim of growing the economy through identifying and assisting various SMMEs within the municipality to be self-sustaining and create employment.
 In the past financial year, the municipality was able to assist local farmers through farming inputs (seeds, boreholes, fencing, fertilizers, water tanks, drips).
 The LED section continues to monitor and work with various local business within the LED forums to address issues around economic development in the municipality.
 The LED section plans to rejuvenate the tourism sector, trade and industry and agriculture sector for the municipality to attract employment and capital investment.
-Manokwe Cave, Mokwakwaila factor business center, operationalisation of Senopelwa Showground, Caravan Park are some of the plans the municipality will embark on in the 2023/24 financial year.
+Manokwe Cave, Mokwakwaila factor business center, operationalisation of Senopelwa Showground, Caravan Park are some of the plans the municipality will embark on in the 2024/25 financial year.
 In terms of Tourism, the municipality plans to have tourism signage in all tourism establishment.

 STRENGTH WEAKNESSES Functioning Agriculture, Tourism Forum and Proactive LED staff.
 LED Forum Majority of people located far away from economic viable areas; General shortage of skills in three priority sectors: agriculture, tourism and retail; General infrastructure backlog which hampers new infrastructure development; Economic dependence on government for employment and revenue and Insufficient funds to maintain existing infrastructure.
-Opportunities Threats Growing retail opportunities; Tourism sector opportunities; Agricultural sector.
-Limpopo business Registration centre High unemployment and high proportion of discouraged workers; Excessive reliance on un-qualified ground water resources; Poor coordination of activities and planning within various sectors;
+Opportunities Threats Growing retail opportunities; High unemployment and high proportion of discouraged workers;